The Clear Edge

 • Profit margin maintained or improving

-Most founders miss the transition signal.
+Most founders miss the transition signal, so watch for it explicitly.
 They keep optimizing founder leverage when they should shift to building team leverage.

 Transition readiness diagnostic: